militantgolf/MLIB/README.md

 save:  Saves the file

-find:  Searches the file for the given hex string, and outputs the amount of occurences as well as their positions in the file
+find:  Searches the file for the given hex string, and outputs the amount of occurences as well as their positions in the file.
+Parameters: -h

 quit:  Quits the program, may also use "exit"